Pamela Cooper: Biography

 Her father-in-law, The 1st Baron Gowrie, as he was styled at the time of her wedding, served as Governor-General of Australia from 1936 to 1945.
 He was created Baron Gowrie in December 1935, and then Earl of Gowrie in January 1945.
 His widowed daughter-in-law was styled as Viscountess Ruthven of Canberra from 1945 to 1952.
 She lived with her father-in-law at Windsor Castle, where he was Deputy Governor, and was an Extra Woman of the Bedchamber to Queen Elizabeth from 1948 to 1951.

 She met Major Derek Cooper in 1949.
 He had served with the Second Household Combined Regiment in Europe during the Second World War, and then with the Life Guards in Palestine, where he won the Military Cross and developed strong feelings for the plight of the Palestinian Arabs.

 The couple fell in love, but he was married to another person.
 He petitioned for divorce, but Princess Alice disapproved of her proposed marriage to a divorcee, and the Earl of Athlone, Princess Alice's husband, was colonel of Cooper's regiment.
 Major Cooper resigned his commission, and his prospective new wife left Windsor.
 They married on 30 July 1952.

 The Coopers moved to Dunlewey, a village in the district of Gweedore (Gaoth Dobhair) in County Donegal in the west of Ulster, living there until 1974.
 Both enjoyed skiing, and the County Donegal "season" centred on Glenveagh Castle, the summer residence of American art collector Henry McIlhenny, and Derek Hill.
 The Coopers later lived in Belgravia, but moved to Wiltshire in later life.

 Cooper's elder son succeeded her father-in-law as the 2nd Earl of Gowrie in May 1955, and was later a minister in Margaret Thatcher's Conservative government.
 Her younger son, Malise Ruthven, is an author.
 She wrote a memoir, A Cloud of Forgetting, in 1993.

+Her granddaughter, Chloe Ruthvens filmed and released a personal documentary The Do-Gooders in 2012 where she revisited her grandmother's humanitarian work in Palestine & Jordan.